How To Use an Array Formula in Excel

 {=MMULT(A1:B2, C1:D2)}

-This formula multiplies two matrices represented by cell ranges A1:B2 and C1:D2.
+This formula multiplies the matrices represented by the ranges A1:B2 and C1:D2 and returns an array of results.